 Curriculum & Requirements

-The residential, full-time MPP program provides rigorous training in economic, behavioral, and political analysis, including systematic qualitative as well as quantitative analysis.
-The curriculum is flexible, and the course of study can be tailored to each student’s professional needs.
-The program is appropriate for those who want to develop or refine their policy skills.
+The residential, full-time MPP program provides rigorous training in economic, behavioral, and political analysis, including qualitative as well as quantitative analysis.
+MPP students must complete 8 courses during the academic year, including a required course on “Values Based Leadership.”
+Otherwise, the curriculum is flexible, allowing each student to design a course of study tailored to their professional needs.
+The mandatory summer program provides a common background in statistics, evidence-based policymaking and microeconomics.

 Applicants to the program must have seven or more years of relevant public service experience.